 There are four types of Czech Schengen visa.
-The one mostly isued for tourists is type D. A Schengen visa allows you to travel freely among the 25 Schengen states.
-If your country has a visa waiver programme with EU countries you do not need a tourist visa for stays not exceeding 90 days.
-For more than 90 days you need a national visa from the country where you want to stay.
-Once you have a national visa (“D” type) you are also allowed to use it for travel between Schengen states.
+The one mostly issued for tourists is D type.
+A Schengen visa allows you to travel freely among the 25 Schengen states.
+If your country has a visa waiver programme with EU countries, you do not need a tourist visa for stays not exceeding 90 days.
+For more than 90 days, you need a national visa from the country you want to stay.
+Once you have a national visa (“D” type), you can also use it for travel between Schengen states.

-As from the 1st of May 2004 nationals from European Union countries and European Economic Area can travel to the Czech Republic with a passport or ID card which is valid for the entire duration of their stay.
+As from the 1st of May 2004, nationals from European Union countries and European Economic Area can travel to the Czech Republic with a passport or ID card, which is valid for the entire duration of their stay.
 All other nationals who do not require visas: The passport must be valid for a period of at least 90 days beyond the expected length of stay in the Czech Republic, counted from the date of entering the Czech Republic.
-If you require visa your passport has to be valid for at least 90 days beyond the requested length of the visa.
+If you require a visa, your passport has to be valid for at least 90 days beyond the requested length of the visa.

 Formalities upon arrival

 Foreign nationals whose stay in the Czech Republic will exceed 30 days (including EU and EEA citizens) are obliged to register within 30 days on their arrival in the Czech Republic with the Alien and Border Police.
-In case you stay in a hotel or similar institution the provider of the accommodation should arrange this registration for you.
+If you stay in a hotel or similar institution, the accommodation provider should arrange this registration for you.